 After rinsing, a final wash with an insecticide rinse is recommended.
 Be careful to avoid the eyes and allow the rinse to dry on the coat.
 To keep your dog free of fleas, a weekly or fortnightly rinse is recommended.

 Cats normally keep their own fur clean by continual washing.
-However, there are some parts, such as under the chin and round the neck, which they just can’t reach.
+However, there are some parts, such as under the chin and around the neck, which they just can’t reach.

 If you wish to bath your cat, it is preferable to get him used to this at an early age.
 Many show cats are bathed before every show, and the practice is more common than you would think.